Quick Facts About the Causes of Dyslexia:

 Over time dyslexics tap portions of the right hemisphere to supplement their reading skills.
 However, these areas are not as efficient for reading, so they end up as slow but accurate readers using a lot more brain effort for less results.
 In terms of causes of dyslexia, this inefficient pattern of brain activity is right at the top of the list.

 Knowing that dyslexics use different portions of their brains to read is interesting, but it doesn’t really explain why those sections of the brain are less efficient at reading.
 The truth is that scientists don’t know exactly what distinguishes the processing going on in Wernicke’s area vs Broca’s area vs other areas.
-Nor do they know why dyslexics are using different parts of their brain to accomplish the same function to begin with.
+Nor do they know why persons with dyslexia are using different parts of their brain to accomplish the same function to begin with.
 Further, many areas of the brain are implicated in reading, making the interaction among them extremely complex to untangle.

 While we don’t know what the ultimate cause of dyslexia is, we do know something about the "intermediate" cause.
 Brain regions dyslexics are using to read are not very good at processing phonemes—the basic sounds of language.
 The individual sounds become "sticky", unable to be broken apart and manipulated easily.
 This is known as the phonological processing impairment theory.